Table for Six 2: Music

 Table for Six 2 features a score by Alan Wong and Janet Yung.
 The film's theme song "I Love You So Much" was composed and performed by lead actress Ivana Wong, with lyrics written by director-screenwriter Sunny Chan.
 Wong, who also composed the theme song for Table for Six, described this new song as a "lyrical song" conveying a message of honesty in relationships, in contrast to the previous rock song.
 An official music video for the theme song was released on 31 January 2024.
-In addition, the film reimagines "Table for Six", an interlude from the first installment, into a new piece titled "The Song of Feast", also composed by Day Tai with lyrics by Siu Hak.
+The film also revised "Table for Six", an interlude from the first installment, into a new piece titled "The Song of Feast", also composed by Day Tai with lyrics by Siu Hak.
 The film also includes Leslie Cheung's "Monica", Aling Choi's "Little Water, Long Flowing", and Ekin Cheng's "Together", with "Little Water, Long Flowing" being covered by Ivana Wong.